 So, when we saw the official pictures of the Sony WH-1000XM5, we were more than a bit surprised.
 We wondered whether it was a wise move to give one of Sony’s biggest success stories in recent memory a major redesign.

 The drawing board has been well and truly dusted off for the latest iteration of its premium wireless ANC over-ears.
-It’s a brave decision, but has Sony broken something that didn’t really need fixing?
+It’s a brave decision, but now that we've spent time with a pair, has Sony broken something that didn’t really need fixing?

 The design changes made to the Sony WH-1000XM5 are significant.
 Sony refers to the new look as a “noiseless design” which has seen the company attempt to create a slimmer, more seamless pair of headphones by reworking those areas that can contribute to wind noise.
 This has led to smoother, sweeping lines and less aggressive edges.
 Importantly, a number of the joints and hinges that allow the XM4’s earcups to be folded away have also been given the boot.